 If you or a loved one has been harmed in a car accident that you believe was caused by a faulty GM ignition switch, it is imperative that you know your rights as well as what you are entitled to under the law.

-Speak to an experienced car accident attorney at Sweeney Merrigan Law today to learn more about your case and your legal options.
+Speak to an experienced Boston personal injury lawyer from Sweeney Merrigan Law today to learn more about your case and your legal options.
 We offer free, private consultations to victims and their families.

 As these cases have been investigated, documents have been uncovered that prove that at least some General Motors employees were aware of malfunctioning ignition switches as far back as 2001–and that the car manufacturer did not take action even after multiple vehicle accidents took place.